Skip to content

 Personality and Professionalism

-Agencies want models who are reliable, easy to work with, and professional.
 Being on time, taking direction well, communicating clearly, and maintaining a positive attitude matter as much as your look.
-The modeling industry is smaller than you think — your reputation follows you.
+Everybody knows this — but the models who actually live it are the ones who get rebooked.
+The modeling industry is smaller than you think.
+Your reputation follows you.

 Social Media Presence